Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 A Windows PC with the following software installed is required to build the solution

-* Microsoft Windows 10, 64-Bit with .Net
+* Microsoft Windows 10, 64-Bit
+* Microsoft .Net Framework 4.7.2
 * Microsoft Office/Excel 32-Bit or 64-Bit
 * Microsoft Visual Studio 2022 (any edition)